Continuous Integration/Continuous Deployment (CI/CD)

 File Structure of the .github Folder

 The files in this folder are used to define the different workflows that should run when certain events happen.
-Currently it contains two files:
+Currently it contains the following files:

 -

-build-and-release.yml: This is the main workflow file that defines the CI/CD pipeline.
-It contains the logic for:- Building each devcontainer variant and pushing those images to Docker hub
+build-and-release.yml: This file is responsible for:- Building each devcontainer variant and pushing those images to Docker Hub

 - Building the Debian packages for both Intel and Arm CPUs and pushing those packages to our